JasonWork/ecgps-ansible/README.md

 - update the file 'dev_servers' with a user name and the address of the remote machine

-- optionally update the file 'all.yml' in the 'group_vars' directory
+- optionally update the file 'all.yml' in the 'group_vars' directory.
+You should at least review this file as it acts as a config file

 EXAMPLE
 =======